arnabganguly/Kafkaconnect/README.md

 - Click to **[Start Lab on Kafka Connect in standalone mode](https://github.com/arnabganguly/Kafkaconnect/blob/master/HDInsightManagedKafkastandalone.md)**

 #### Distributed Mode
--  Two edge nodes on an HDInsight cluster will be used to demonstrate a distributed mode Kafka Connect setup.
+-  Two edge nodes on an HDInsight cluster will be used to demonstrate  Kafka Connect in distributed mode.

  - Scalability is achieved in Kafka Connect with the addition of more edges nodes to the HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).